Business Continuity — Training and Certification

 BC Strategist and Planning Lead Manager

-Strategic definition and integrated planning of continuity and resilience.
+Strategic definition, solution design and integrated continuity and resilience planning.

 View course

-Until dedicated pathways for this area are published, BEHAVIOUR can support the definition of the most appropriate learning path for professionals, teams and continuity leaders.
+Role-based learning pathways will be published progressively.
+Until then, BEHAVIOUR can support the definition of the most appropriate training path for professionals, teams and continuity leaders according to responsibilities, priorities and the desired level of maturity.

 Request support in choosing the pathway

-Brief answers to help in choosing the most suitable training in this area.
+Brief answers to help choose the most appropriate training option in this area.

 What is Business Continuity?

-It is the ability to prepare the organisation for disruptions, protect critical activities, respond in a structured way, and recover operations within defined and sustainable criteria.
+It is the ability to prepare the organisation for disruptions, protect critical activities, respond in a structured manner and recover operations within defined and sustainable criteria.

 What is ISO 22301 for?

-ISO 22301 provides a framework for implementing, operating, maintaining and improving a BCMS, with a focus on governance, analysis, response, recovery, testing and continual improvement.
+ISO 22301 provides a reference framework for implementing, operating, maintaining and improving a business continuity management system, with a focus on governance, analysis, response, recovery, testing and continual improvement.

 What is a BIA and why is it important?

-A BIA, or business impact analysis, helps identify critical activities, recovery times, dependencies and disruption impacts, serving as the basis for continuity strategies, priorities and requirements.
+A BIA, or business impact analysis, helps identify critical activities, recovery times, dependencies and the impacts of disruption, providing the basis for strategies, priorities and continuity requirements.

+Employee Readiness is aimed at the general employee population and addresses initial response, reporting, escalation and resilient day-to-day behaviour.
 Essentials introduces the core concepts.
-Foundation goes deeper into the system’s requirements and structure.
+Foundation provides a deeper understanding of the requirements and system structure.
 Lead Implementer focuses on implementation and operation.
 Lead Auditor focuses on the methodology, planning, execution and evaluation of audits of the continuity system.

-Does this area help with preparation for crises and recovery?
+Does this area help with crisis preparedness and recovery?

 Yes.
-One of the objectives of this area is to strengthen the ability to prepare the response, coordinate decisions in crisis situations, recover critical activities, and learn from exercises, incidents and tests.
+One of the objectives of this area is to strengthen the capability to prepare the response, coordinate decisions in a crisis, recover critical activities and learn from exercises, incidents and tests.

 What role do exercises and tests play in business continuity?

-Exercises and tests help validate plans, clarify roles, identify weaknesses, improve coordination, and turn documentation into real operational capability.
+Exercises and tests make it possible to validate strategies, plans and roles, identify gaps, improve coordination and turn documentation into real operational capability.

 Yes.
-BEHAVIOUR can support the selection of the most suitable pathway according to role, responsibilities, organisational context and intended level of maturity.
+BEHAVIOUR can support the choice of the most appropriate pathway according to role, responsibilities, organisational context and desired level of maturity.

 Need help choosing the right course?

-We support the decision based on context, role and the organisation’s level of maturity.
+We support decisions on the most appropriate business continuity training based on context, role and organisational maturity.